turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 ## Agenda

-* Discuss async testing goals and pitfalls
+* Understand how and why we test asynchronous JS
+* Understand what to test
 * Pseudocode tests for async code
 * Write tests using .then() promise resolution
 * Refactor tests to use async/await
-* Refactor fetch out of the component
 * Use manual mocks to update and refactor test suite

 ## Learning Goals